umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Creating-Master-Template-Part-1/index.md

    ![Master Template](images/figure-22-master-template-v8.png)
 5. Click **Save**.

-## Setting Templates With the New Master Template
+## Using the Master Template

-To set the templates with the master template:
+To use the master template:

 1. Go to **Settings**.
 2. In the **Templating** section, select **Templates** and open the **Homepage** template.